 Nearly everywhere on the island is bike-friendly.
 Bienville Boulevard has a designated bike path that runs across the island, with a lane designated for bikes to safely travel from many beach houses into the center of town.
 You don’t even need to bring your own bikes – there are plenty of rentals available locally to enjoy the bike path.

 One to try: Island Fun Rentals, 916 Bienville Blvd

 13. Play a Round of Golf

 Have golfers in your group?
 Check out the 18-hole Isle Dauphine Golf Club that sits right by the water.
 It’s part of the Isle Dauphine Complex, where the non-golfers can relax at the pool and cabana while the golfers play a round.

-14. Shop the Island Boutiques for Souvenirs
+14. Shop for Souvenirs

 The ferry departs about every 90 minutes from both ports and costs around $50 for a family of four (round trip).
 Check their website for current ticket prices and schedules.

 Make it a day with the ferry ride to the other side of the bay.
 Gulf Shores is the more traditional beach town, with lots of shops, restaurants, and activities to pack in a full day.
 Our favorite spot to visit is Lulu’s, a restaurant owned by Jimmy Buffet’s sister.
 This restaurant is growing into a small chain, but the food is delicious, and the restaurant has a fun, beachy vibe.

 One of the best things to do in Dauphin Island, Alabama, is to eat!
 We’re always visiting for the entire week, so we like to mix things up while we’re there.
 We always stop at our favorite restaurants, pick up local seafood to cook at home, or catch some of our own.